lupyuen/lupyuen.github.io/src/adc.md

 ![Compare C and Rust](https://lupyuen.github.io/images/adc-compare.png)

+(Which is great for embedded developers new to Rust)

 But be mindful of the __differences between C and Rust__...

 1.  __BL602 HAL Functions__ have been renamed for Rust.